Mongol invasions of Korea

 Mail shirt with attached metal plates, Goryeo, 14th c.

 A series of campaigns were conducted between 1231 and 1270 by the Mongol Empire against the Korean kingdom of Goryeo.
 The last campaign concluded with a peace treaty with Goryeo becoming a vassal state of the Yuan dynasty, a relationship that lasted for approximately 80 years.
-A greater amount of "stubborn resistance" was put up by Korea and the Song Dynasty of China towards the Mongol invasions than many others in Eurasia who were swiftly crushed by the Mongols at a lightning pace.
+Korea and the Song Dynasty of China put up a greater amount of "stubborn resistance" towards the Mongol invasions than many others in Eurasia who were swiftly crushed by the Mongols at a lightning pace.

 The Yuan dynasty extracted wealth and tributes from the Goryeo kings.
 Despite their submission to the Yuan dynasty, internal conflicts among Goryeo's royalty and rebellions against Yuan rule continued, with the most notable being the Sambyeolcho Rebellion.

 Khitan invasion (1216–1219)

 Goryeo first encountered the Mongols in 1211 when a Goryeo envoy to the Jin dynasty (1115–1234) was killed by Mongol soldiers.

 Later the Mongols entered Goryeo while pursuing enemy Khitans.
 In 1211, the Khitan prince Yelü Liuge who had been serving the Jin as a military commander rebelled and seized a portion of Liaodong.
 Two years later he proclaimed himself the ruler of the Liao.
 Yelü Liuge was ousted by his younger brother, Yelü Sibu, and requested help from Genghis Khan against the usurper.
 Sibu was also usurped by one of his ministers, Yelü Qinu.
 In 1214, the Jin assigned Puxian Wannu to suppress the rebellion.
 However Puxian Wannu was defeated and he himself rebelled in 1215.
 Based in Dongjing ("Eastern Capital"), Puxian Wannu declared the state of Dazhen ("Great Jurchen").
 In the spring of 1216, Khitans fleeing from the Jin overran Puxian Wannu's territory and held the area from Dengzhou to Poju (Uiju).

 In 1216, the Mongols accompanied by Yelü Liuge chased the Khitan rebels to the Goryeo borders and launched an attack on Dafuying, located on an island in the lower course of the Yalu River.
 The Khitans requested help from Goryeo but when the request was denied, the Khitans crossed the Yalu with an estimated 90,000 men and overran the Goryeo frontier.
 The Khitan rebels spent 1217 pillaging southwards down the Korean peninsula before several defeats at the hand of Korean General Kim Ch'wiryŏ forced them to retreat.
 They turned their attention back toward the territory of Puxian Wannu.
 Puxian Wannu had already been defeated by the Mongols and submitted, but when the Mongol forces withdrew, he moved further east toward the Yalu and in early 1217, declared the state of Dongxia ("Eastern Xia").
 Pressured by the Jin, he fled eastward again to the lower reaches of the Tumen River.
 It was also there that the Khitans fled from Goryeo.
 The Khitans were able to gather reinforcements and then invaded Goryeo again in the fall of 1217.
 The Khitan invasion was halted after they took the city of Kangdong, where Goryeo forces managed to contain them.